alex81809/my-projects/README.md

 # My Projects
-Hello, this is a showcase of all the projects I have made, I used Python and JavaScript for these.
+Hello, this is a showcase of all the projects I have made troughout 6 months of learning, I used Python and JavaScript for these.

 ## Web Development